seanshen-acuni/NYCU/Rod_Cutting(Top-down&bottom-up)/README.md

 - Bottom-Up avoids recursion and is faster, but solves all subproblems even if unnecessary.
 - Both yield the same optimal results, differing only in efficiency.

+## Support
+If you encounter issues or have questions:
+- Open a GitHub Issue
+- Contact: 40924seanshen@gmail.com

+## Contributing
+Contributions are welcome!

+1. Fork this repository
+2. Create a new branch: git checkout -b feature/my-feature
+3. Commit your changes
+4. Open a Pull Request

 ## Author
 Sean Shen (沈昱翔)